GEMScienceTools/hamlet/docs/source/yaml_config_file.rst

 * ``source_types``
-    Thsi parameter is optional but specifies which source types are evaluated.
+    This parameter is optional but specifies which source types are evaluated.
     Options include ``simple_fault``, ``complex_fault``, ``area``, ``point``,
     and ``multipoint``.
 As with the ``tectonic_region_types``, the values need to be passed as a YAML list, or the value of ``null`` should be given.